-Investment property: the increase of €187,745 thousand is linked to work done and completed for a total of approximately €23,467 thousand, attributable to: (i) the work completed in the year on the Retail Park in Chioggia, opened on 14 May; (ii) the restyling and fit out work done on the Centro Sarca mall interior; (iii) the restyling and fit out work done at Centro Borgo, along with the reconstruction of the parking lots; (iv) the reconstruction of the parking lots; (iv) the reconstruction of the parking lots; (iv) the reconstruction of the parking lots at the Porto Grande center, in addition to the completion of the pedestrian underpass exteriors; (v) extraordinary maintenance at a few of the Romanian shopping centers; (vi) waterproofing and substitution of systems at the Guidonia center; (vii) work done to accommodate the multiplex cinema at the Palermo center (viii) other minor projects (the most important of which include the work done at Abruzzo, Super Aquileia, Centro Darsena, and Le Maioliche).
+- Investment property: the increase of €187,745 thousand is linked to work done and completed for a total of approximately €23,467 thousand, attributable to: (i) the work completed in the year on the Retail Park in Chioggia, opened on 14 May; (ii) the restyling and fit out work done on the Centro Sarca mall interior; (iii) the restyling and fit out work done at Centro Borgo, along with the reconstruction of the parking lots; (iv) the reconstruction of the parking lots at the Porto Grande center, in addition to the completion of the pedestrian underpass exteriors; (v) extraordinary maintenance at a few of the Romanian shopping centers; (vi) waterproofing and substitution of systems at the Guidonia center; (vii) work done to accommodate the multiplex cinema at the Palermo center (viii) other minor projects (the most - important of which include the work done at Abruzzo, Super Aquileia, Centro Darsena, and Le Maioliche).
 The decreases, which amounted to €1,204 thousand, refer mainly to the sale of the plot of land in Faenza to the parent company Coop Adriatica (now Coop Alleanza 3.0).
 The work capitalized in prior years and reclassified under investment property upon completion (Centro Sarca restyling, Centro Borgo restyling, Romania, Portogrande underpass) along with the reclassification of the Retail Park di Chioggia, amounted to €36,773 thousand.
 As for fair value adjustments, revaluations of investment property came to €34,427 thousand and writedowns to €30,718 thousand, with a net positive impact of €3,709 thousand.
-Lastly, the acquisition of the company Punta di Ferro resulted in a €125 million increase in investment property.

-Non-current assets held for sale, the change is explained

-by the sale, on $\ensuremath{\text{27}}$ May, of the City Center Rizzoli property.
+Lastly, the acquisition of the company Punta di Ferro resulted in a €125 million increase in investment property. - Non-current assets held for sale, the change is explained by the sale, on 27 May, of the City Center Rizzoli property.